Jaguars intercept Prescott, stun Cowboys 40-34 in OT

 “Unlucky bounce for us; hell of a play by them,” Cowboys coach Mike McCarthy said.

-The shocker prevented Dallas from securing a playoff spot, at least for now.
+The shocker ended Dallas’ four-game winning streak and prevented it from securing an NFC wild-card spot, at least for now.
 Jacksonville (6-8), meanwhile, ended up gaining ground on reeling Tennessee (7-7) in the topsy-turvy AFC South.

 The Jaguars stormed back from a 27-10 deficit to take the lead in the fourth quarter, only to see Prescott and the Cowboys answer.
 Trevor Lawrence drove Jacksonville into position for Riley Patterson’s 48-yard field that sent the game into overtime.